jfxueX/bash/commands/local/sed.md

     sed 's|/usr/local/bin|/common/bin|' <old >new

 Pick one you like.
 As long as it's not in the string you are looking for, anything goes.
 And remember that you need three delimiters.
-If you get a "Unterminated `s' command" it's because you are missing one of them.
+If you get a "Unterminated `s` command" it's because you are missing one of them.

 ## Using & as the matched string